TheOdinProject/curriculum/foundations/installations/prerequisites.md

 ### Introduction
+Before we can continue, we must first stress one thing of importance:

+**The Odin Project does not currently support any version Windows Subsystem for Linux (WSL)**.

+**Please do not bring up WSL in the Discord.**
+It is in the rules posted in the Discord server as well.
+The community only supports the content in the curriculum, and will not support anything outside of these prerequesites.

+If you need more information, scroll down to the end of this page.

-Before we can continue, we need to set up a development environment.
+With that out of the way, we need to set up an appropriate development environment!

+### Setup

 If you are already using **MacOS** or **Ubuntu**, you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.